Donor Profile

 • Promotion of “high-quality growth.”

 The government emphasizes the role of ODA as a strategic diplomatic and economic instrument in the Development Cooperation Charter and the Free and Open Indo-Pacific strategy.
-This involves, for example, making use of bilateral ODA over multilateral, as well as approval to use ODA to support foreign military forces for “non-military purposes.”
+This involves, for example, making use of bilateral ODA over multilateral.
 These trends underscore Japan’s explicit references in its foreign policy documents to promoting national interests through ODA.

 By issue

-Global health: Japan was the fourth-largest donor to global health among members of the OECD DAC in 2021.
+Global health: Japan was the third-largest donor to global health among members of the OECD DAC in 2022.
 Japan prioritizes global health in its ODA policy framework, the Development Cooperation Charter, with an emphasis on quality health care, infectious disease control, and UHC.

 In May 2022, Japan finalized a new global health policy, which focuses on strengthening preparedness, prevention, and response to public health crises, including pandemics, and on achieving more resilient, equitable, and sustainable UHC as the world copes with COVID-19 response.
 The policy also aims to increase Japan’s total health ODA and came in the lead-up to Japan’s G7 presidency in 2023.